 Toilet – $40 as I got my second hand.
 They are around $110 brand new

 Tools to remove tanks for dumping – $5.
-I bought a flat head screwdriver for the hose clams
+I bought a flat head screwdriver for the hose clamps

 Straps to hold tanks in place – $5

-Keep in mind that fully converting my van cost more than the price above after calculating in the cost of wood, accessories, and extras (such as a second battery.)
-For a full list of how much converting my van cost, check out my guide to DIY Campervan Canversion!
+Keep in mind that fully converting my van costs much more than the price above after adding in the cost of wood, accessories, and extras (such as a second battery.)
+For a full list of how much converting my van cost, check out my guide to DIY Campervan Conversion!

-If you would like more informtion on building or converting a van into a camprevan check out out all of our blogs about vanlife!
-And, if you plan on traveling in New Zealand, we have written a ton of blogs which include useful info on travel in NZ inlcuding road trip itineraries, the best places to visit, and more below:
+If you would like more information on building or converting a van into a campervan check out all of our blogs about vanlife!
+And, if you plan on traveling in New Zealand, we have written a ton of blogs that include useful info on the things to do in NZ including road trip itineraries, the best places to visit, and more below: